gaoithee/tesi-risultati/README.md

 | gemma-2-2b-it | `baseline-gemma-2-2b-it-hotpotqa.csv` | / | / |
 | gemma-2-9b-it | `baseline-gemma-2-2b-it-hotpotqa.csv` | / | / |

-baseline (˙) means that the LLM produces the antithesis given the thesis answer and the context;
+baseline (♦︎) means that the LLM produces the antithesis given the thesis answer and the context;
-oracle (⋆) means that the antithesis is the correct suggestion;
+oracle (✦) means that the antithesis is the correct suggestion;
-bart (⁺) means that the antithesis is the NLI statement with the highest entailment probability according to `facebook/bart-large`;
+bart (✸) means that the antithesis is the NLI statement with the highest entailment probability according to `facebook/bart-large`;
-roberta (ˆ) means same as above but with `FacebookAI/roberta-large`.
+roberta (✱) means same as above but with `FacebookAI/roberta-large`.

 **`py-files`**